U.S. says Venezuelan plane aggressively shadowed a U.S. military aircraft

 The statement also took a swing at Russia, saying the close encounter in the air “demonstrates Russia’s irresponsible military support to the illegitimate Maduro regime.”

-Reporting by Idrees Ali; Writing by Sarah N. Lynch; Editing by Lisa Shumaker
+Reporting by Idrees Ali; Writing by Sarah N. Lynch; Additional reporting by Angus Berwick in Caracas; Editing by Lisa Shumaker and Rosalba O'Brien